MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-endpoints.md

 ---

-## Extension endpoints
+## Extensions

 Azure CLI extensions are optional and installed separately.
+The Azure CLI uses https://aka.ms/azure-cli-extension-index-v1 to fetch a list of extensions.
+This _aka.ms_ link points to https://github.com/Azure/azure-cli/blob/3feea02888ea67f033f407174a3a7a340158b81a/src/azure-cli-core/azure/cli/core/extension/_index.py#L11.

 All extensions install with endpoint **azcliprod.blob.core.windows.net** with the following exceptions:

 |Extension name | Endpoint
 |-|-|